COVID-19 recoveries surpass new cases - The Scoop

 Brunei has averaged 3,710 coronavirus tests a day over the past week.

-Asked whether the fall in swab samples indicate fewer close contacts of COVID-19 cases, the minister said the number of close contacts has dropped as cases have also gone down.
+Asked whether the fall in swab samples indicated fewer close contacts being tested, the minister said the number of close contacts has dropped since the partial lockdown was imposed on August 9.

 “When there’s more swabbing, it means that many people are still going out and about,” he said, adding that Brunei residents should continue staying at home unless they are undertaking essential activities.